In this section

 Patient families can visit our interrupted aortic arch (IAA) for more information and answers to common questions.

 Interrupted aortic arch is characterized by interruption of the aortic arch distal to the left subclavian artery (Type A), proximal to the left subclavian artery (Type B), or between the innominate artery and the left common carotid artery (Type C).
 Blood supply to arterial distributions proximal to the interruption is provided by the ascending aorta.
 Blood supply to arterial distributions distal to the interruption is provided by a patent ductus arteriosus.
 Arterial oxygen saturation proximal to the interruption is normal, while the arterial oxygen saturation distal to the interruption is lower than normal.
-Closure of the patent ductus arteriosus in patients with interrupted aortic arch results in lower body hypoperfusion and acidosis.
+Closure of the patent ductus arteriosus in patients with interrupted aortic arch results in lower body hypoperfusion, acidosis, and shock.
 Infusion of prostaglandin E1 to maintain ductal patency is an important component of resuscitation and preoperative stabilization.
 Ventricular septal defect is a frequent association, especially with Types B and C. Surgical correction of this anomaly is performed during the neonatal period.

 Staffed 24 hours a day.